-In less than two months, the British watchmaking brand will start selling their new Christopher Ward C8 UTC Worldtimer.
-Styled as a pilot's watch and featuring an appealing combination of a robust Swiss made movement with their new distinctive approach to design, the new timekeeper seems to be well worth the serious chunk of cash that the watchmaker plans to charge for it.
+In less than two months, Christopher Ward will start selling the 2016 C8 UTC Worldtimer.
+Styled as an “aviator” and featuring an appealing combination of a robust Swiss-made movement with their new distinctive approach to design, the new timekeeper is well worth the serious chunk of cash that the watchmaker plans to charge for it.

-Equipped with a hand-wound Swiss made movement, the new Chr.
-Ward C5 Malvern Slimline Square wristwatch makes a strong impression.
+Equipped with a hand-wound Swiss-made movement, the 2016 Chr.
+Ward C5 Malvern Slimline Square makes a strong impression.
 In fact, this new accessory, as deceptively unsophisticated as it is, may become one of the halo models for the British brand all over the civilized world, at least when it comes to people who can appreciate real beauty.

-Once a maker of all sorts of “homages" the British company Christopher Ward puts a lot of effort into becoming a serious brand.
+Once a maker of all sorts of “homages”, Christopher Ward puts a lot of effort into becoming a serious brand.
 This new, dressy Chr.
 Ward C9 Moonphase is a step in the right direction for the relatively young watchmaker.

 Already available for pre-order with the first bunch of them expected to be delivered mid-March 2015, the new Chr.Ward C9 Jumping Hour MKIII features a refreshingly new design, which is not just clean and easy to read, but is also extremely refined.
 It looks like the guys that designed this beautiful timekeeper were in the proverbial “zone”: they did everything right.

 Considered by many enthusiasts as an entry-level “Swiss Made” watch of choice, the Trident C60 has recently got significantly smaller.
-As the bulky 42 millimeters of the original model were often too massive for buyers of the skinny type, this Chr.
-Ward C61 Trident-Pro will probably fit any medium- and small-sized wrist.
+Since the bulky 42 millimeters of the original model were often too massive for buyers of the skinnier type, this 38-millimeter Chr.
+Ward C61 Trident-Pro will fit any medium- and small-sized wrist.
 And if you think that orange is just too bright for you (and it is, just trust me), there are two more color combinations to choose from.